DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 **(N.B.
 “CAM” includes the ‘+’)** Using this method there is no need to remember assigned vPin values!

 **Example 1:** For the approach to a signal, several sensors may be deployed (say S13 to S17) with S17 last at the signal.
-As a train approaches the signal, the (bank) “value” of the tripping sensors will increase.This can be used to control the loco speed for a smooth and precise stop at a platform say.
+As a train approaches the signal, the (bank) “value” of the tripping sensors will increase.
+This can be used to control the loco speed for a smooth and precise stop at a platform for example.
 Commands **IFGTE(CAM 013,8) SPEED(40)**... **IFGTE(CAM 013,16)** **SPEED(30)** etc. can be used to control the loco approach speed with some precision.
 Finally, at the signal(S17), **IFGTE(CAM 013,128) STOP**

  Aliases could also be defined and used for station/bank or line sensors. e.g.IFGTE(TRENTHAM, 0x80)

 **Example 2:** The CAM can have up to 10 occupation/line detectors.
 If two“linear” line sensors are needed, and we have bank 1 allocated (S10-S17), the following 16 vPins could be assigned to 2 banks of linear sensors.
-We can use (bs#) ID of 20 to 27 for first linear sensor(bank2) and 30-37 of bank3.
+We can use (bs#) ID of 20 to 27 for first linear sensor (bank2) and 30-37 of bank3.
 The Command Station can easily handle banks of 8, using an ID based format of (CAM 020) and (CAM 030).
-The“bank” or b/s notation requires the leading ‘0’ on the bsNo. for automatic vpin calculation.
+The “bank” or b/s notation requires the leading ‘0’ on the bsNo. for automatic vpin calculation.
 The linear segments at S21 to S27 may also be tested individually and a common bank threshold can be set if needed. e.g. **IFGTE(CAM 020,1)**...// bank occupied, or **IFGTE(CAM 024,16)** &nbsp; //2nd half occupied.

-Note: With ‘0%%’ notation, unless you understand the issue, avoid using bank 8 & 9 as mistakes may arise.(08# must be expressed as 010# and 09# as 011# for correct outcome)
+Note: With ‘0%%’ notation, unless you understand the issue, avoid using bank 8 & 9 as mistakes may arise.
+(08# must be expressed as 010# and 09# as 011# for correct outcome)

 ### 2. Multiple Cams